keptn/keptn.github.io/content/docs/install/multi-cluster/index.md

   you must configure a unique name for each execution plane.
   By default, Keptn uses the execution plane service name and version to identify the execution plane.
-  Multiple execution planes that run the same integration service thus have the same identifier, so Keptn assigns the same set of event subscriptions to them all unless you assign a different name to each remote execution plane service.
+  Multiple execution planes that run the same integration service thus have the same identifier, so only one instance of the integration service is displayed on the integration page in the Bridge and Keptn assigns the same set of event subscriptions to them all unless you assign a different name to each remote execution plane service.

   You can assign a unique name label and distributor service name for the execution plane in either of the following ways:

-  * If the execution plane integration uses the Distributor to manage event subscriptions, (`helm-service` and `jmeter-service` are among the integrations that do), edit the `values.yaml` on each execution plane and set a unique value for the `nameOverride` value.
+  * Set the `K8S_DEPLOYMENT_NAME` environment variable on each execution plane to a unique name.
+    See the [distributor](../../0.18.x/reference/miscellaneous/distributor) reference page
+    for more information about this and other environment variables that configure the distributor.
     For example:

     ```
-    distributor:
-      nameOverride: "server001-helm-server"
+    K8S_DEPLOYMENT_NAME: "server001-helm-server"
     ```

+  * Some integrations (such as `helm-service` and `jmeter` can configure the `K8S_DEPLOYMENT_NAME` value based on the value of the `app.kubernetes.io/name` Kubernetes label.
-  * Set the `K8S_DEPLOYMENT_NAME` environment variable on each execution plane to a unique name.
+    For these integrations, you can edit the `values.yaml` on each execution plane and set a unique value for the `nameOverride` value.
-    See the [distributor](../../0.18.x/reference/miscellaneous/distributor) reference page
-    for more information about the environment variables that configure the distributor.
     For example:

     ```
-    K8S_DEPLOYMENT_NAME: "server001-helm-server"
+    nameOverride: "server001-helm-server"
     ```

 * Depending on your setup of the multi-cluster environment and the approach you modeled your staging process, one stage can be for example on a separate cluster.
 Let's assume the following setup: